hyperledger/caliper/docs/vNext/Fabric_Configuration.md

     invokerIdentity: 'client0.org2.example.com'
 };

-return blockchain.querySmartContract(context, 'marbles', '', settings, 3);
+return this.sutAdapter.querySmartContract('marbles', '', settings, 3);
 ```

 `querySmartContract` also accepts an array of `querySettings` as the second arguments.
 However, Fabric does not support submitting an atomic batch of queries, so there is no guarantee that their execution order will remain the same (although it's highly probably, since queries have shorter life-cycles than transactions).

 Using "batches" also increases the expected workload of the system, since the rate controller mechanism of Caliper cannot account for these extra queries.
 However, the resulting report will accurately reflect the additional load.